skalarproduktraum/phd-thesis/chapters/design-and-architecture.md

 * an object has been added or removed from the currently visible objects
 * an object that is visible has changed it's properties (e.g. uses a different material or texture now)

 Buffer swaps may however still take place, so that special care is taken to update all swapchain images before stopping to actively render.
-This mechanism is implemented using a `CountDownLatch` that starts with the number of swapchain images, and is counted down by one for each render loop pass.
+This mechanism is implemented using a JDK-provided `CountDownLatch` that starts with the number of swapchain images, and is counted down by one for each render loop pass.
 When the latch reaches zero, rendering is discontinued until the next update happens.

-The push mode mechanism also guarantees that all updates to the scene's content are obeyed, as it is not tied to e.g. input events, but the actual updates of scene contents or UBOs.
+The push mode mechanism also guarantees that all updates to the scene's content are obeyed, as it is not tied to e.g. input events, which might be caused by a myriad of devices, but the actual updates of scene contents or UBOs.

 ### Configurable Rendering Pipelines